syncfusion-content/asp.netwebforms-docs/aspnet/Tab/Getting-Started.md

 Output of the above steps.

 ![](Getting-Started_images/Getting-Started_img2.png)
+{:.image }

 ### Configure content

 In this application, a detailed description is provided to each item.
-You can specify the contents in the Tab section within the <ContentSection > by using the following format.
+You can specify the contents in the Tab section within the &lt;ContentSection &gt; by using the following format.

 {% highlight html %}